JalenDoy/CybersecurityDetectionAndMonitoringLab/README.md

 4. Enter "SecurityOnionMgmt" as the Virtual Machine net and enter the following settings:
     - Maximum Disk Size: 20GB
     - Split Virtual Disk into Multiple Files
     - Keep the default hardware settings and click "Finish".
 The Ubuntu machine will boot up after creation.
+  5. Once installed, open a terminal and type the command "sudo apt install net-tools".
+Enter the password for you account and once the installation is done, type "ifconfig" and make a not of the "inet" IP address.
+  6. Procced to the rest of the Security Onion Installation that is located above.
 <!--
  ```diff
 - text in red